wadevries/sps/README.md

 ## Overview

-The planning system is designed to facilitate the planning of both complex large projects, as well as keep track of the simplest atomic tasks in those projects.
-To support this functionality, the planner is a heirarchical system, with all the advanced functionality derived from a basic datastructure.
+The Simple Planning System is designed to facilitate the planning and tracking of tasks in projects with multiple users.
+To ensure that it is complete, it must be able to keep track of the smallest atomic tasks of every user in those projects.
+The planner is a hierarchical system, with all the advanced functionality derived from a basic datastructure.
 Most importantly, the planner must be simple to use.
 That is, entering a tasks must be as simple as entering a single line describing the task and then pressing enter.

+## Specification

 The central component of the planner is the Task, which represents something that must be done.
-This can be a very large task, such as 'build a product', to a simple task like 'change font size of the subtitles in the tutorial screen'.
+This can be a very large task, such as 'build a product', to a specific task like 'change font size of the subtitles in the tutorial screen'.
 Tasks can be divided into subtasks, each containing a part of the work that is required to complete the parent task.
 Subtasks are tasks themselves, and as such can be divided into subtasks again.
-A task with no subtasks is called an 'atomic task', and represent a single bit of work to be done by a single person.
+A task with subtasks is called a 'composite task', and conversely, a task without subtasks is called an 'atomic task'.
+An atomtic task represents a single bit of work to be done by a single person.

 A tasks if finished if all subtasks are completed, or, if the task does not have any subtasks, when itself is completed.